-1. Artist Statement in an MS Word document
+1. Artist Statement in a Microsoft Word document

-2. Artist Curriculum Vita (resumé) in an MS Word document
+2. Artist Curriculum Vita (resumé) in a Microsoft Word document

-This work should represent, though is not limited to; assignments from previous photography courses, current work and any personal projects.
+This work should represent, though is not limited to; assignments from previous photography and/or video courses current work, and any personal projects.
+Examples could include:

 Portfolios will be evaluated based on the following criteria: Conceptual Inventiveness.